About Hicksville Water District

 laborer, then foreman and eventually superintendent of the Hicksville Water District.
 As superintendent, he was responsible for overseeing the day-to-day operations providing the community with more than 2 billion gallons of clean, portable water.
 Commissioner Schuckmann has been an active member of the American Water Works Association (AWWA) Long Island Water Conference (LIWC) and New York State Water Conference throughout his tenure as superintendent.
 Even in retirement, he has remained a member of these organizations to stay abreast of the Long Island water industry, its issues and industry news.

 Since 1971, Commissioner Schuckmann, a third-generation Hicksville resident, has served and volunteered within the community.
-A member of the Hicksville Volunteer Fire Department for the past 43 years, he has served as Company Lieutenant, Captain, Assistant Chief and Chief.
+A member of the Hicksville Volunteer Fire Department Rescue 8 for the past 49 years, he has served as Company Lieutenant, Captain (1976-79, 2015-16), Assistant Chief and Chief (1986-87).
 Commissioner Schuckmann was elected to serve three five-year terms as Fire Commissioner following his tenure as Chief.
-Today, he serves as Lieutenant to assist younger firefighters in Heavy Rescue Company 8.

 Commissioner Schuckmann has been fundamental in fundraising for the Hicksville community, assisting in local charity golf outings and raising funds for various community nonprofit organizations and local families in need through the Hicksville Boys and Girls Club.
-He is an active member of the Hicksville Community Council and currently serves on the Board of Directors of the Hicksville Chamber of Commerce.
-He is also on the Board of Directors of the Hicksville Rotary Club, for which he previously served as president in 2001 and 2006.
-In addition, for the past two years he has been a dedicated committee member for the Special Olympics held at Cantiague Park.
+He currently serves on the Board of Directors of the Hicksville Chamber of Commerce and Hicksville Rotary Club, for which he previously served as president in 2001 and 2006.
+In addition, he has been a past president twice for the Special Olympics held at Cantiague Park.

 Karl Schweitzer, Secretary